horizon0708/nezumi-obsidian-publisher/README.md

 ## How do I create a blog/ get an API key?

 This is not generally available yet.
+Keep an eye out!